Fireye04/Pirate-TTRPG/Main.md

 Not sure how I feel about intent TBH --- might make more sense to have these as seperate rolls, etc.

+- I think it can work as a series of skill subsets.
+You can choose one priority which you get by default when you succeed, but extras can cost effect points.

 ### Check Difficulty

 For each check dice players role a pool of dice.
 The lowest valued dice is the value used for the check.